Solving the inverse Ising problem by mean-field methods in a clustered phase space with many states: Results on the Hopfield model

 In Fig.~\ref{fig:6clus} we show the results on inferring couplings of Hopfield models with $P=3$ patterns (and thus 6 free-energy minima).
 Again MF methods applied on input data clustered with the right number of clusters perform very similarly to PLM, and much better than standard MF methods applied directly to all input data.
 It is worth noticing that the best result by the clustering+nMF algorithm as been obtained by running the clustering procedure several times with different initial conditions (data labeled 'many IC' Fig.~\ref{fig:6clus}) and then picking the clustering having the largest likelihood.
 This is expected since a clustering algorithm as $K$-means is not very stable for large $K$ and its outcome strongly depends on the initial condition.

 Let us finally discuss the time complexity of the three algorithms we have used: PLM, $K$-means+nMF and dens.clus.+nMF.
 Regarding the system size dependence, all three algorithms have a time complexity $\mathcal{O}(N^3)$, either because of the inversion of a $N\times N$ matrix in nMF methods, either because of the computation of the gradient of the pseudo-likelihood (PL), which is $\mathcal{O}(N)$, in a space of $\mathcal{O}(N^2)$ variables.
 Their dependence on the number $M$ of input configurations is different: PLM is linear in $M$, but the search for the maximum of the PL, requires to compute PL and its derivatives many times; $K$-means is linear in $M$, but often a search for the optimal clustering requires to run it with many different initial conditions; density clustering is $\mathcal{O}(M^2)$, so, although it provides a robust result, it is impracticable when the number of samples is very high (however we are aware that the authors of Ref.~\cite{rodriguez2014clustering} are developing a faster version of the density clustering algorithm).
-In practice, we observe it is better to use PLM when the number $M$ of input configurations is small and nMF with $K$-means clustering when $M$ becomes large.
+Therefore, nMF methods are always faster with a total complexity of $\mathcal{O}(KMN + N^3)$ whereas PLM is $\mathcal{O}(M N^3)$.
+In practice, we observe it is better to use PLM when the number $M$ of input configurations is small since it gives in general better estimates of the reconstructed couplings.
+When $M$ becomes large, nMF with $K$-means clustering is clearly recommended since PLM would be affected by the large number of samples.